qwshen/spark-flight-connector/README.md

 #### - Partitioning:

-By default, the connector respects the partitioning from the source arrow-flight end-points, data from each end-point is put to one partition.
+By default, the connector respects the partitioning from the source arrow-flight endpoints.
+Data from each endpoint is assigned to one partition.
 However, the partitioning behavior can be further customized with the following properties:
-- partition.size: the number of partitions in the final dataframe.
+- `partition.size`: the number of partitions in the final dataframe.
 The default is 6.
-- partition.byColumn: the name of a column used for partitioning.
+- `partition.byColumn`: the name of a column used for partitioning.
 Only one column is supported.
 This is mandatory when custom partitioning is applied.
-- partition.lowerBound: the lower-bound of the by-column.
-This only applies when the data-type of the by-column is numeric or date-time.
+- `partition.lowerBound`: the lower-bound of the by-column.
+This only applies when the data type of the by-column is numeric or date-time.
-- partition.upperBound: the upper-bound of the by-column.
-This only applies when the data-type of the by-column is numeric or date-time.
+- `partition.upperBound`: the upper-bound of the by-column.
+This only applies when the data type of the by-column is numeric or date-time.
-- partition.hashFunc: the name of the hash function supported in the arrow-flight end-points.
+- `partition.hashFunc`: the name of the hash function supported in the arrow-flight end-points.
 This is required when the data-type of the by-column is not numeric or date-time, and the lower-bound, upper-bound are not provided.
-The default name is hash as defined in Dremio.
+The default name is the hash as defined in Dremio.
-- partition.predicate: each individual partitioning predicate is prefixed with this key.
+- `partition.predicate`: each individual partitioning predicate is prefixed with this key.
-- partition.predicates: all partitioning predicates are concatenated by semi-colon (;) or comma (,).
+- `partition.predicates`: all partitioning predicates, concatenated by semi-colons (;) or commas (,).

-Note:
+Notes:
 - The by-column may or may not be on the select-list.
 If not, hash-partitioning is used by default due to the fact that the data-type of the by-column is not available.
 - The lowerBound and upperBound must be both specified or none of them specified.
 If only of them specified, it is ignored.
 - When lowerBound and upperBound are specified, and if their values don't match or are not compatible with the data-type of the by-column, then hash-partitioning is applied.